duckietown/duckietown-lx/README.md

 ## Step 3 - Fork this repository

-In order to store your own code, while also keeping the ability to pull updates from our version of this repo, you need to create your own fork.
+To store your own code, while also keeping the ability to pull updates from our version of this repo, can create your own fork.

 Start by pressing "Fork" in the top right corner of this repository page on GitHub.
 You will be able to create a new
 fork: `<your_username>/duckietown-lx`